 Why I use TailwindCSS despite the controversy

-A common question I receive about Tailwind is what makes it different from predecessors like Bootstrap and Foundation.
-The first and most important thing to know is that Tailwind is not a component library; it does not contain any pre-built styles for commonly used UI elements such as buttons, cards, dialogs, or badges.
+Tailwind is unlike predecessors such as Bootstrap and Foundation because it is not a component library; it does not contain styles for pre-built components such as buttons, cards, dialogs, or badges.
 Instead, Tailwind leaves the creation of these components to you by joining together a list of completely unopinionated utility classes.
 As such, it is really not a successor to either of these libraries at all which were, at their core, component libraries.

 Utility-first approach